Biden Administration's withdrawal plan complicated by targeted Taliban attacks on covert U.S base in Afghanistan

 According to an unnamed U.S official familiar with the matter, rockets landed near the Forward Operating Base Chapman, a classified US military installation in eastern Afghanistan, and wounded seven civilians.
 During a second attack, a water tower was hit and a few rounds landed on the base, although no American personnel were killed or injured.

-The attacks, which have not been widely reported, were followed by another in Kandahar this week, where Taliban rockets landed near a NATO air base used by US and coalition troops providing support to Afghan forces.
-The flurry of violence is fueling concerns inside the Biden administration that the Taliban could step up efforts to target American forces ahead of a May 1 deadline for the US to withdraw under an agreement struck under then-President Donald Trump, sources say.
+Despite not being widely reported, the attacks were followed by another in Kandahar this week, in which Taliban rockets landed near a NATO base providing support to Afghan national forces.

+This escalation in violence against American troops has reportedly fuelled concerns inside the Biden Administration that the Taliban could further step-up their efforts to target U.S forces prior to the May 1st withdrawal deadline.

-Biden himself has admitted publicly that it's unlikely the US will meet the deadline, and according to sources the recent attacks underscore a growing belief among American officials that they must prepare to increasingly defend any US troops left behind, including several hundred special operations troops who at times work covertly for the CIA.
+President Biden has admitted publicly that it is unlikely that the United States will be able to meet the stipulated deadline, as according to sources there is a growing belief among American officials that they must prepare to defend any troops remaining in the country, which include hundreds of special operations troops.

-Top US officials have convened at an unusually high rate over the past month to discuss what to do in Afghanistan but have been unable to reach a consensus, multiple sources tell CNN.
+Furthermore, top U.S officials have convened at an unusually high rate over the past month to discuss what to do in Afghanistan but have been unable to reach a consensus.

-During several closed-door meetings, senior leaders from "the big three" -- the CIA, the Department of Defense and the State Department -- have pushed somewhat divergent views on how the administration should move forward, according to a source familiar with the internal discussions.
+During several closed-door meetings, senior leaders from "the big three" - the CIA, the Department of Defense and the State Department - have pushed divergent views on how the administration should move forward.

-The CIA, which has had a significant say in US decision-making in Afghanistan, has "staked out some clear positions" during recent deliberations, arguing in favor of continuing US involvement, the source told CNN.
-Regardless of troop levels, continuing combat operations in Afghanistan "keeps alive the kind of theater CIA has used to justify continuing the norm as far as essentially doing whatever it wants in terms of operations there and is very much in their best interest organizationally," the source added.
+The CIA, which has had a significant say in US decision-making in Afghanistan, has "staked out some clear positions" during recent deliberations, arguing in favor of continuing US involvement, according to an internal source.

-Pentagon could open itself to costly litigation from contractors if US pulls out of Afghanistan this year Pentagon could open itself to costly litigation from contractors if US pulls out of Afghanistan this year The US wants to keep an intelligence presence in Afghanistan, two sources familiar with the matter said.
-When then-CIA Director Gina Haspel visited Afghanistan in 2019, discussions were already beginning over how to maintain and potentially expand the US intelligence footprint in the country.
-That desire has not changed, the sources said.
+Reportedly, the United States wants to maintain an intelligence presence in Afghanistan, as when former CIA Director Gina Haspel visited Afghanistan in 2019, discussions were already beginning over how to maintain and potentially expand the US intelligence footprint in the country - and that desire has reportedly not changed.

 The State Department has indicated it may be willing to accept a withdrawal if a political settlement can be reached.
 While the Pentagon also acknowledges that brokering an agreement between the Taliban and the Afghan government remains the objective, it's unclear if a political settlement alone would address broader strategic concerns raised by defense officials.